Josverl/Connect-O365/README.md

 Connect-O365
 ==============

-Connect to Office 365 and most related services and get ready to admin with Powershell.
+Connect to Office 365 and most related services and get ready to admin with PowerShell.

-I created this script because I found it (too) confusing to remember the different options to install and connect connect to the different Office 365 workloads.
+I created this script because I found it (too) confusing to remember the different options to install and connect  to the different Office 365 workloads.
 In my line of work this is also something I frequently need to explain to others, so they can repeat this on other workstations.
-Also I found it tedious to need to enter the credentials for the different test accounts over and over, as well as the inability to use this from other scripts withouth re-writing nearly the same code over and over.
+Also I found it tedious to need to enter the credentials for the different test accounts over and over, as well as the inability to use this from other scripts without re-writing nearly the same code over and over.

-What initially started as a few lines, has grown over time to a script that is quite usefull, especially in combination with the ability of PowerShell 5 (and earlier versions) to easily add and update scripts via the Powershell gallery.
+What initially started as a few lines, has grown over time to a script that is quite useful, especially in combination with the ability of PowerShell 5 (and earlier versions) to easily add and update scripts via the Powershell gallery.

 The main use cases are :